 - Your comfort with technology - Are you comfortable with computer-based testing?

-- Timeline pressure - Do you need results quickly?
+- Timeline pressure - Do you need results quickly (PTE) or do you have time?

-- Speaking preference - Do you prefer face-to-face or computer interaction?
+- Speaking preference - Do you prefer face-to-face (IELTS) or computer interaction (PTE)?

 Conclusion

 Both PTE and IELTS are excellent measures of English proficiency, and both are widely accepted for academic, professional, and immigration purposes.
-The choice between PTE and IELTS will be based on which option best suits your strengths and comfort zone.
+The choice between them will be based on which option best suits your strengths and comfort zone.
 The material and level of difficulty are similar.
-What differs is the testing setting and delivery.
+What differs is the testing setting, the delivery, and (now, crucially) the retake strategy.

 If you're leaning towards PTE, remember that LearnPTE.com offers comprehensive preparation resources including mock tests, practice question banks with feedback to help you achieve your target score.